 5. How can I possibly learn everything I need to know in 5 days?

 Answer: Our CNA exam prep training is led by qualified instructors and designed to accommodate as many learning styles as possible in the most efficient way.
 Practice times are included if a student would like additional practice after the CNA exam prep training.

 ***We also offer a 5-week CNA training course for those students who require more time and practice.***

 6. What is the difference between CNA Course and CNA Prep Exam Training Course?

 Our CNA 5-week course is a more comprehensive training program for students who require more time and practice.
 Students are required to pass an entrance exam and complete a 40-hour practicum.
-High school diploma or GED are not required.
+A high school diploma or GED is not required.
 Students must pass the State Exam to become a Certified Nursing Assistant (CNA).

-Our CNA Prep Exam Traning Course is an accelerated 1-week training course designed to accommodate students who might need a refresher course or for those students who know they can grasp information at a fast pace.
+Our CNA Prep Exam Traning Course is an accelerated 1-week training course designed to accommodate students who might need a refresher course or those who know they can grasp information quickly.
 Students are not required to pass an entrance exam or complete a 40-hour practicum.
-High school diploma or GED are not required.
+A high school diploma or GED is not required.
 Students must pass the State Exam to become a Certified Nursing Assistant (CNA).

-7. What if I took the class somewhere else already but need a refresher class?
+7. What if I took the class somewhere else already but needed a refresher class?

 Answer: Students can not transfer into any of our programs.